 Yana Kraychinskaya, MA in International Education student from Russia

-The International Student and Scholar Office provides special assistance to all SIT international graduate students and scholars.
+SIT Student Affairs provides assistance to all SIT international graduate students and scholars.
 In addition to providing necessary information on student visas and other US immigration regulations, the office counsels and advises students on cultural opportunities, cross-cultural concerns, employment, banking, driving regulations, and much more.

 The application process is the same for international and US students.
 For more details, please visit our Admissions page.